 You can use any sort of gluten free pasta noodle you like, but when I think “noodles,” I think something flat.
 I bet Barilla brand gluten free fettuccine would be great.

 You can also take longer noodles and break them into smaller pieces before boiling.
-My family loved the long rice noodles.
+My family loves long rice noodles.

 The brand of gluten free egg noodles is Manischewitz.
 They're super expensive, and they taste awful.
 They're either tough, or mealy, and I paid nearly $7 for 12 ounces.
 Save yourself.